 Pregnancy and breast feeding require higher iodine in the daily diet.

-It is tricky to diagnose thyroid hormone imbalance just from its symptoms due to various reasons:
+It can be tricky to diagnose thyroid hormone imbalance as similar symptoms could be due to many unrelated reasons.

-Ranges for thyroid blood test results are very narrow.
+Ranges for thyroid blood test results are very narrow as the plot on the top of this page shows.

-Symptoms overlap with other conditions and one may dismiss them as due to other problems.
+Symptoms overlap with other conditions and easy to dismiss due to other problems.

-The best test for thyroid function is a blood test which checks for TSH, T3, T4, and TPO.
+The best test for thyroid function is a blood test that checks TSH, T3, T4, TPO antibodies, and other markers.

 Where can I get a thyroid test?
 An at-home thyroid test can let you collect a sample from home and get results in less than a week.

-There are four key markers that should be part of a comprehensive thyroid test:
+There are at least four key markers that should be part of a comprehensive thyroid test:

 TSH: first indication of thyroid problem is changes in TSH hormone.
 For an under-active thyroid, TSH levels will rise to stimulate the thyroid to produce thyroid hormones.
 If problems with thyroid continue, abnormal thyroid hormone levels will be observed.
 But not in the early stage when they can be compensated by extra TSH.
 Measure TSH during the day time as TSH levels often surge at night even in healthy conditions.